Jump to content

 Joe Jones

-Would you be happy with Alan Smith staying at Notts County?
+Are you happy with this signing?
 Let Pride of Nottingham know your thoughts by signing up to the website, visiting the forum and joining the conversation.

 Joe Jones